 Jason Sullivan, a trial attorney specializing in subrogation claims, presented on the value of using social media in subrogation claims at a session called “Friend or Unfriend: Can Social Media Help or Hurt Your Case?” at the NASP Annual Conference in Orlando, Florida.
-Attendees received up-to-date information on current social media trends and available resources and tools, along with a dynamic discussion on privacy and ethical concerns.
+Jason discussed current social media trends as they apply to the subrogation process, available resources and tools, and the dynamics around privacy and ethical concerns.

 The Age of Data Collection & the Death of Information Privacy